ngocnhu100/IA04/user-registration-api/README.md

 # user-registration-api

-Minimal NestJS starter for user registration API with PostgreSQL database.
+Minimal NestJS starter for user registration API with PostgreSQL database, JWT authentication, and role-based access control.

+## 🚀 Public Deployment

+The backend API is deployed and publicly accessible at: https://ia-04-backend-drab.vercel.app

+**Note**: The hosted version includes an admin account seeded automatically.
+All API endpoints function correctly in the hosted environment.

 ## Database Setup